Minnesota State Income Tax - Tax Year 2012

 - Our state ranking and income tax figures are based on a family of four (married parents with two children) earning the national median household income of $50,000 per year.
 Deductions and personal exemptions are taken into account, but some state-specific deductions and tax credit programs may not be accounted for.

-The 2013 state personal income tax brackets are updated from the Minnesota Department of Revenue and Tax Foundation
+- The 2024 state personal income tax brackets are updated from the Minnesota and Tax Foundation data.